If you truly want to get absolutely bloody destroyed on a night out, there is no better drink than the monster that is the Zombie.

 Zombie Shack, 50 New Wakefield St, Manchester M1 5NP

 Another venue with a 2 Zombie limit per person.
 This can either mean one of two things.
 One is that the drink is so strong that it anyone has any more than two, they’ll end up running down the lanes and getting their head stuck at the end of the gutter or two, the people of Manchester can’t handle their booze.
 Perhaps it’s both.
 Drinking one though, it’s clear to see that this bad boy is not to be trifled with.
 A shit load of rum, brandy, juices and a flurry of absinthe all feature, and although it’s a bit pricey at £15, it will do the job for sure!

 All Star Lanes, 235 Deansgate, Manchester M3 4EN

 The Deaf Institute

 The Zombie at the Deaf Institute contains Pernod.
 Now, looking at the official ingredients of a Zombie, you’ll find that it’s actually supposed to include this French devil drink.
 And I suppose that’s the beauty of cocktails – you can mask even the worst flavours with other, better ones and it all comes together to get you leathered.
-I’ve also learnt that the Zombie started in the mid-30’s in some restaurant in Hollywood.
-What’s that got to do with anything Tiki related?
-What does Tiki even mean?
-Does anyone even know?

 The Deaf Institute, 135 Grosvenor St, Manchester M1 7HE